cliosight/cliosight_templates/overview.md

 This platform provides specific functionalities for files uploaded through a form.
 The [free tier](#freetier) will allow a max of 4GB storage space for the in-built database and file storage.
 Like UI components, files are also equipped with access control.

 ### Report <a name="report"></a>
-While a Cliosight form is a unique data input interface, a report is the output of a SQL query.
+While a Cliosight Form is a unique data input interface, a Report is the output of a SQL query.
 It supports multiple statements.
 Results of a report can be accessed via Cliosight's API or exported to other datasources with [jobs](#jobs).
 Within an enterprise application's schema, there can be numerous SQL queries, leading to countless report and filter combinations.
 This is because a report filter like a form input can show the column values of another report apart from hard-coded values.

-### Example of a Report - Contacts and Groups Report  <a name="report_example"></a>
+### Example of a Report - Contacts and Groups  <a name="report_example"></a>
 [Contacts & Groups](https://app.cliosight.com/app/reports/29/show/public?noNavbar=true)

 **SQL query:**